 Public Interest Careers and Judicial Clerkships

 You will be eligible to participate in the Fall On Campus Interview program, which will include public interest and government employers for your class year.
-You will be able to submit your materials for Fall OCI through Symplicity and interviews will be hosted in mid-September.
+Over the summer, you will be able to submit your materials for Fall OCI through Symplicity and interviews will start in late-August.

-For questions pertaining to public sector employment and resume and application materials, visit the Social Justice Initiatives' website.
+For questions pertaining to public sector employment and resume and application materials, visit the Office of Public Interest/Public Service Law and Careers' website.